What Role Does Technology Play in Dementia Care?

 The app was created with the ambition of improving the lives of people with communication difficulties by increasing their capacity to communicate effectively about things that matter to them.

-In the video to the right you will see how 'Talking Mats' has helped James McKillop, who has seen a deterioration in his verbal communication skills due to vascular dementia continue to communicate effectively with his wife Maureen.
+In the video below, you will see how 'Talking Mats' has helped James McKillop, who has seen a deterioration in his verbal communication skills due to vascular dementia, continue to communicate effectively with his wife, Maureen.

 2. Skype, App for Desktop/Tablets, Free

-'Skype' is a free telecommunications app which allows people to instant message, call or video chat with other Skype users.
-The app is easy to use and can be accessed on a desktop, tablet or mobile phone.
-It has been developed so that people can have group conversations on the app as well as one-to-one conversations.
+Skype is a free telecommunications app that allows people to instant message, call, or video chat with other Skype users.
+The app is easy to use and can be accessed on desktops, tablets, and mobile phones.
+It has been designed to facilitate both group conversations and one-to-one conversations on the app.

-'Skype' is used by many people who have dementia as it's a great means for them to communicate with friends and family.
+Skype is used by many people with dementia, as it's a great means for them to communicate with friends and family.
 The video chat facility enables sensory stimulation and has been known to effectively alleviate agitation and feelings of isolation in people with dementia.

 3. Adapted Telephones, From £32.99

-Telephones can be adapted to make them easier to use for people with dementia.
-Some telephones have been pre-programmed so the user can call frequently called people by pressing a button which has a photo of the person on it.
-Other telephones have been adapted to have large buttons and voice/ringing amplification which are especially useful for people who struggle with their vision or hearing.
+Telephones can be adapted to make them easier for people with dementia to use.
+Some telephones have been pre-programmed so the user can call frequently called people by pressing a button with a photo of the person on it.
+Other telephones have been adapted to have large buttons and voice/ringing amplification, which are especially useful for people who struggle with their vision or hearing.

 Wandering Aids